TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 ## S3 Tables

 I watched [Store tabular data at scale with Amazon S3 Tables](https://youtu.be/1U7yX4HTLCI?si=_s4ClmqAQQlt4pMP) to understand whether S3 tables is a feature I might use in future.
 S3 tables is basically some optimizations and automated management that make it easier and more efficient to use Apache Iceberg with S3.
-[Apache Iceberg](https://iceberg.apache.org/) is a data format for S3 like blob stores that provides table semantics for large analytic datasets.
+[Apache Iceberg](https://iceberg.apache.org/) is a data format for S3-like blob stores that provides table semantics for large analytic datasets.

 Iceberg builds on the foundations of the [Parquet](https://parquet.apache.org/) column-oriented data file format.
 Iceberg adds a tree of immutable metadata files above the data files.
 Each write operation adds a new set of data files and metadata files that represent the change, referencing the unchanged files from the previous snapshot.
 The principles are the same ones that I [plan on using]({% link _posts/2023-05-01-spreadsheet-snapshot-data-structures.md %}) for my [super scalable cloud hosted spreadsheet]({% link _topics/spreadsheets.md %}).